-In this post I will concentrate solely on photographs.
+In this post, I will concentrate solely on photographs.
 I will cover these other forms of photos and how you can scan them in a later post.

-There are though portable machines that you can buy and plug into your computer into your computer that can scan negatives and slides.
+There are though portable machines that you can buy and plug into your computer that can scan negatives and slides.

 Using the original negatives is best!

 Sorry but I have digressed from what I wanted to say.
-Each of these different types of family photograph will require different kinds of settings.
+Each of these different types of family photographs will require different kinds of settings.

 When photographs were developed from film some of the information is lost, and so a negative is better for you to use.

 You may though have a poor copy of a photograph.
 With that said you may want to ask your relatives if they have a better quality picture that you can use.

 For example, they could tell you who is in the photographs, tell you about the individual’s life and any stories that they remember about him or her.

 What File Format Should I Use?

 Argh!
 You’re probably asking yourself what settings on your scanner that you should be using?
 I am sorry to leave this stage of the process until now.

 If you’re familiar with computers and how pictures are stored on a computer then you will know that there are different types of file formats to choose from.

-Lossless, such as TIFF, are as the name suggests pictures where no information is lost when they are scanned and saved.
+Lossless, such as TIFF, is as the name suggests pictures where no information is lost when they are scanned and saved.

 There is an advantage to lossy pictures as these compressed files will be smaller in size.
 If you do have memory constraints then you may want to go with this type of picture.

 However, consider that flash drives and portable drives are not as expensive as they were when they first came on the market many years ago.

 My advice is therefore to go with the lossless option.

-Ok, ok, so I haven’t got to the setting stage until now and as I have said before I am sorry about this but I wanted you to be prepared.
+OK, OK, so I haven’t got to the setting stage until now and as I have said before I am sorry about this but I wanted you to be prepared.

 When you scan photographs you are given the choice as to what DPI setting or resolution that you want for the photo.

-However, it should stand for pixels per inch as this is the what the computer stores, i.e. the amount of picture elements per inch.
+However, it should stand for pixels per inch as this is what the computer stores, i.e. the number of picture elements per inch.